 More than 10% of foreign tourists come to South Africa to watch or participate in sports events, with spectators accounting for 60% to 80% of these arrivals.
-The world-class sporting events on South Africa's annual calendar include the:
+The world-class sporting events on South Africa's annual calendar include:

-- annual Cape Argus Cycle Race, which caters for 35 000 people riding and pushing their bikes over a 10-km course; - Midmar Mile in KwaZulu-Natal, which attracts 18 000 open-water swimmers annually; and Comrades Marathon. - Sports and Events Tourism Exchange, the only event of its kind in Southern Africa and provides a platform that brings together businesses from the sports, events and tourism industries.
+- the annual Cape Argus Cycle Race, which caters for 35 000 people riding and pushing their bikes over a 10-km course; - the Midmar Mile in KwaZulu-Natal, which attracts 18 000 open-water swimmers annually; and - · the Comrades Marathon.

+The Sports and Events Tourism Exchange is the only event of its kind in Southern Africa and provides a platform that brings together businesses from the sports, events and tourism industries.